thomasballinger/bittorrent/readme.md

 * if peer dies, return all pending requests
 * look at the problems we were having with high pipeline number and lower timed out request time
+* factor things out enough that Twisted could be used as a core put message buffer in a separate object, write recv_msg so no read/write events in peer/client objects

 ---done above this line---